Obduction (2016)

 Platforms

-Mac PC PS4 PSVR Steam VR XONE
+iOS Mac Oculus Rift PC PS4 PSVR Steam VR Windows Mixed Reality XONE

 Genres

-Adventure Indie Point-and-click Puzzle Shooter
+Adventure Indie Point-and-click Puzzle

 Themes